Anjali0109/DOC-Ai/README.md

-Doc AI

-⚪Overview
+# DOC Ai

 Doc AI is a healthcare web application that helps users check for potential diseases based on symptoms and test reports.
 It also features a mental health chatbot that provides emotional support and guidance.
 The platform includes lab test recommendations, a map of nearby labs, and AI-based disease prediction for diabetes, heart disease, and Parkinson’s.

-Features
+## Features

-🏥 1.
-Disease Prediction
+  1.Disease Prediction

-Users can check for diabetes, heart disease, and Parkinson's by inputting test report data.
+➜Users can check for diabetes, heart disease, and Parkinson's by inputting test report data.

-Provides lab test recommendations based on symptoms.
+➜Provides lab test recommendations based on symptoms.

-🔍 2.
-Symptom-Based Diagnosis
+2.Symptom-Based Diagnosis

-Users can enter symptoms to get possible disease predictions.
+➜Users can enter symptoms to get possible disease predictions.

-Helps in early detection and awareness.
+➜Helps in early detection and awareness.

-💬 3.
-Mental Health Chatbot
+3.Mental Health Chatbot

-Allows users to share their feelings and get AI-generated supportive responses.
+➜Allows users to share their feelings and get AI-generated supportive responses.

-Recognizes keywords related to anxiety, depression, stress, sleep issues, and crisis situations.
+➜Recognizes keywords related to anxiety, depression, stress, sleep issues, and crisis situations.

-Provides crisis hotline recommendations when necessary.
+➜Provides crisis hotline recommendations when necessary.

-Interactive chatbot with a floating toggle button for easy access.
+➜Interactive chatbot with a floating toggle button for easy access.

-🏥 4.
-Find Doctors/Labs
+4.Find Doctors/Labs

-Choose your doctor from thousands of specialists, general practitioners, and trusted hospitals.
+➜Users can choose doctors from a wide range of specialists, general practitioners, and trusted hospitals.

-Shows nearby Labs/Doctors with their location.
+➜Displays nearby labs and doctors along with their location.

-⚪ Technologies Used
+## Technologies Used

 Frontend: HTML, CSS, JavaScript